syncfusion-content/wpf-docs/wpf/Maps/Shapes-Color-Customization.md

 # Shapes Color Customization in WPF Maps (SfMap)

-Maps highly support the customization of the shape’s color.
+[WPF Maps](https://www.syncfusion.com/wpf-controls/map) highly support the customization of the shape’s color.
 The shape’s color can be customized by using the following methods:

 1. Using the ShapeFill, ShapeStroke and ShapeStrokeThickness properties.
 2. Using tree map-like support.